 The Company actively monitors the credit ratings of its reinsurers to ensure there is no significant exposure that requires immediate attention and action.
 To date, there have been no defaults or non-recoverable reinsurance amounts relating to ACS's earthquake claims.

-As at 31 December 2014, the Company's reinsurance assets comprised of the following percentage split based on Standard & Poor's ratings (except where noted):
+At 31 December 2015, the Company's reinsurance assets comprised of the following percentage split based on Standard & Poor's ratings: